dwarvesf/playground/_memo/react-18.md

 ```

-* Updates wrapped in startTransition are handled as non-urgent and will be interrupted if more urgent updates like clicks or key presses come in.
+* Updates wrapped in start transition are handled as non-urgent and will be interrupted if more urgent updates like clicks or key presses come in.
 If a transition gets interrupted by the user (for example, by typing multiple characters in a row), React will throw out the stale rendering work that wasn’t finished and render only the latest update.
 * `useTransition`: a hook to start transitions, including a value to track the pending state.
 * `startTransition`: a method to start transitions when the hook cannot be used.